-All the health indicators included in the My Nightingale results have an equal impact on your Nightingale Health Index.
+All the health indicators included in the My Nightingale blood test results have an equal impact on your Nightingale Health Index.
 Here’s how you can improve them.

 Cholesterol balance is connected to your heart’s long-term good health.
 Research shows, a combination of diet and exercise helps in maintaining a healthy cholesterol balance.
 For instance, oats which are rich in β-glucan can help in lowering bad LDL-cholesterol, while endurance sports will increase your good HDL-cholesterol.
 Then there are things you probably already know.
 Like, cut down on saturated and trans fats (dairy, meat and fast food) and try replacing them with unsaturated fats (fatty fish, nuts, plant-based oils) and high-fibre foods (vegetables and wholegrain).
 Also, keep an eye on your simple sugars (candy and soft drinks) intake.